chriskillpack/modplayer/README.md

 modplay awesome.mod
 ```

+# MOD files

+You can find MOD files at [The Mod Archive](https://modarchive.org/) but I included a couple in the `mods` folder that I used to test playback:

+space_debris.mod - one of the most popular MODs on The Mod Archive
+dope.mod - From the PC demo [DOPE](http://www.pouet.net/prod.php?which=37) by Complex
+believe.mod - From the 64kb intro [Believe](http://www.pouet.net/prod.php?which=1151) by Valhalla

 # Docs

 [FireLight's MOD format document](docs/fmoddoc.txt) was the most useful document.
 I converted the original doc that is written with box drawing characters from PC code page 437 into Unicode.